 Guidelines for Initial Submission

-1. Initial contributions should include an abstract (up to 150 words long) and be emailed to the Labour History office along with a cover letter.
+- Initial contributions should include an abstract (150 words or less) and be emailed to the Labour History office along with a cover letter.
 Please indicate the number of words in the manuscript.
 It should be between 6,000 and 8,000 words without footnotes.

 Once You Have Sent In Your Manuscript